 You can extract your keys by using Ian Coleman's Recovery Tool.
 It runs locally in your browser and is fully open source.
 There is no sensitive information sent across the internet.
 If you want to be extra secure, you can save the HTML file and run it on an airgapped offline device.

-- Enter your recovery phrase into the " BIP39 recovery phrase" box.
+- Enter your recovery phrase into the " BIP39 mnemonic" box.

 - If you have used an extra BIP39 Passphrase, you should enter it in the "BIP39 Passphrase" box.
 Otherwise, leave it empty.
 That is not your app withdraw password.

 - Select the coin your want to view/export from the 'Coin' dropdown list.